 On March 30, 2018, Emera Maine filed changes to Attachment J of the MPD OATT to reflect the reduction to the marginal corporate income tax rate resulting from the 2017 Tax Law and the 2017 Annual Update Settlement Agreement (see ER18-960 above).
-Comments on this filing are due on or before April 20, 2018.
+Comments on this filing were due on or before April 20, 2018.
+On April 20, MPUC requested that the FERC accept the filing, but subject to refund and to hearing and settlement judge procedures.
+MPUC stated that, although it agreed conceptually that the tariff changes were necessary to address recent changes in the tax law, it identified that some questions remain regarding the implementation of the concept and asked for an opportunity through settlement and hearings if necessary to better understand Emera Maine's proposed changes and to ensure that Emera Maine's ratepayers receive the full benefit of the lower tax rate resulting from the 2017 Tax Law.
+MPUC's request was supported by motions from MOPA and from the Maine Customer Group.
+84 This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• IA: CL&P/Fusion Solar (ER18-1192)
+IA: CL&P/Fusion Solar (ER18-1192)

 On March 27, Eversource filed a two-party IA between CL&P and Fusion Solar to govern the interconnection of Fusion Solar's 20 MW solar generating facility in Sprague, CT, which is interconnected to CL&P's distribution system.
 A March 27, 2018 effective date, the commercial operation date of the facility, was requested.
-Comments on this filing are due on or before April 17, 2018.
-If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).
+Comments on this filing were due on or before April 17, 2018; none were filed.
+On April 25,